 So as compared to the years before the year Nov 2013 - Oct 2014 was already very dry, even to the extend that it affected crops and paddy grow. however, the difference with the average of 200 mm amounts to 10%, which is well within the range of plus or minus the normal standard deviation.
 So as far as that goes nothing to worry about.

-The last year was well above the average so maybe we are back to normal
+The last 2 years were above or about the average so maybe we are back to normal.

 Effect of rainfall on the water level in Lake Toba.